 In 2011, after successfully completing the US Medical Licensing Examinations, Mr Abbasian embarked on a Foot and Ankle Fellowship programme at the New England Foot and Ankle Centre, Mercy Hospital, in Portland, Maine, under the guidance of Dr Gregory Pomeroy.

-Mr Abbasian is one of a handful of UK surgeons who has completed a fellowship programme that is recognised by The American Orthopaedic Foot and Ankle Society (AOFAS).
-Prior to that he trained on the well-respected North-West Thames orthopaedic surgery training rotation culminating in the award of Fellowship of The Royal College of Surgeons of England.
+Mr Abbasian is one of a handful of UK surgeons who has completed a fellowship programme that is recognised by The American Orthopaedic Foot and Ankle Society (AOFAS) and whose name appears on a list of “recognised surgeons” on their website.
+Prior to that, he trained on the well-respected North-West Thames orthopaedic surgery training rotation culminating in the award of Fellowship of the Royal College of Surgeons of England.
 This saw him through many of London’s prestigious teaching hospitals, including St Mary’s Paddington, Charing Cross, The Royal Free and The Royal National Orthopaedic Hospital, Stanmore.

-In the year 2000 he had completed his medical education at St George’s Hospital Medical School, University of London, where he was awarded a Bachelor Degree in Medicine and Surgery with merit.
+In the year 2000, he had completed his medical education at St George’s Hospital Medical School, University of London, where he was awarded a Bachelor's Degree in Medicine and Surgery with merit.